Tag: Relationship Guidance for Husbands

 Logically, this makes sense to us.

-For a man, the loyalty of a woman can largely influence our attraction towards her.
+For a man, the loyalty of a woman can largely influence his attraction towards her.

 Many would refer to a faithful, loyal lady as a high-value woman.